-The recent price decline of 8.3% in Consolidated Communications Holdings, Inc.'s (NASDAQ:CNSL) stock may have disappointed insiders who bought US$329k worth of shares at an average price of US$8.73 in the past 12 months.
-This is not good as insiders invest based on expectations that their money will appreciate over time.
-However, as a result of recent losses, their original investment is now worth only US$306k.
+The recent price decline of 5.7% in JPMorgan Chase & Co.'s (NYSE:JPM) stock may have disappointed insiders who bought US$100k worth of shares at an average price of US$150 in the past 12 months.
+Insiders purchase with the hope of seeing their investments increase in value over time.
+However, due to recent losses, their initial investment is now only worth US$75k, which is not great.

-The Last 12 Months Of Insider Transactions At Consolidated Communications Holdings
+The Last 12 Months Of Insider Transactions At JPMorgan Chase

-Over the last year, we can see that the biggest insider purchase was by Independent Chairman Robert Currey for US$128k worth of shares, at about US$9.00 per share.
-That means that even when the share price was higher than US$8.11 (the recent price), an insider wanted to purchase shares.
-It's very possible they regret the purchase, but it's more likely they are bullish about the company.
-We always take careful note of the price insiders pay when purchasing shares.
-Generally speaking, it catches our eye when insiders have purchased shares at above current prices, as it suggests they believed the shares were worth buying, even at a higher price.
+Over the last year, we can see that the biggest insider purchase was by Independent Director Mellody Hobson for US$100k worth of shares, at about US$150 per share.
+So it's clear an insider wanted to buy, even at a higher price than the current share price (being US$111).
+Their view may have changed since then, but at least it shows they felt optimistic at the time.
+To us, it's very important to consider the price insiders pay for shares.
+Generally speaking, it catches our eye when an insider has purchased shares at above current prices, as it suggests they believed the shares were worth buying, even at a higher price.
 Mellody Hobson was the only individual insider to buy shares in the last twelve months.

-What Might The Insider Transactions At Consolidated Communications Holdings Tell Us?
+What Might The Insider Transactions At JPMorgan Chase Tell Us?

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.